orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 Finally, please let us know if you encounter issues while upgrading, via the [commmunity](http://www.orbeon.com/community), by email, or via professional support.

-## What are the benefits of upgrading from 3.x to 4.x?
+## What are the benefits of upgrading Orbeon Forms versions?

-Much has changed between the 3.x and 4.x series of Orbeon Forms:
+Each new version brings:

-- there have been lots of stability, security and other bug-fixes
+- stability, security and other bug-fixes
-- there is an improved look and feel
-- the configuration is more flexible
-- there are many new features
+- new features

 In addition, we can support newer version of Orbeon Forms much better than older versions.

 See the [release notes of all the versions](./Orbeon-Forms-release-history) for more details.

+In addition, if you are on the 3.x series of Orbeon Forms, much has changed, the 4.x series brings:

+- an improved look and feel
+- a rewritten Form Builder relying on a better foundation
+- more configurable features
+- many new features